 Your hips are involved in almost everything you do, and in every way that you move.
 They are the workhorses of your body, silently carrying you around without fuss and fanfare.

 While you may not think about your hips much, if they start playing up, the pain can be debilitating and can severely impact on the day-to-day activities of your life.

 Why is looking after your hips important?

-- Your hips are involved in almost every movement you make
+- Your hips are involved in most movements you make

 - Long-term excessive pressure will cause the joint to deteriorate

 - Hip pain can severely impact your life

 - Not only runners and older people are affected

 Just like any joint in our body, if you place excessive pressure on your hips for long